nozzlegear/ShopifySharp/readme.md

 ## Authorization and authentication

+**NOTICE**: If you're using ASP.NET MVC5 (or any version that isn't AspNet Core) you'll have compilation errors when trying to pass `Request.QueryString` or `Request.Headers` to the authorization methods described below.
+[See this issue for a workaround](https://github.com/nozzlegear/ShopifySharp/issues/164).

 ### Ensure a given URL is a valid *myshopify.com URL

 This is a convenience method that validates whether a given URL is a valid Shopify API domain (the Shopify API is hosted on each individual shop rather than at once central URL).
 It's great for ensuring